beet-software/dorm/docs/docs/03-understand/01-how-the-pieces-fit.md

 The engine implements three backend-facing contracts:

-- `BaseReference<Q>` performs CRUD and read operations;
+- `BaseReference<Q, P>` performs CRUD and read operations, where `P` is the page-request type accepted by the engine;
-- `BaseQuery<Q>` receives filter operations such as value, text, date, range, limit, and sort;
+- `BaseQuery<Q>` receives filter operations such as value, text, date, and range; read options apply ordering and windows, and page requests represent offset pages;
 - `BaseRelationship<Q>` resolves relationship associations.

-`BaseEngine<Q>` creates the reference and relationship implementations. `DatabaseEntity` keeps those implementations and passes them into each repository.
-A repository therefore combines generated entity metadata with the engine's reference and relationship behavior.
+`BaseEngine<Q, P>` creates the reference and relationship implementations.
+`DatabaseEntity` keeps those implementations and passes them into each repository.
+A repository therefore combines generated entity metadata with the engine's reference and relationship behavior, including the page-request type `P`.

 For a generated relationship path, the path starts with a repository and adds `RelationSpec` steps.
 The first read happens when `peekAll` or `pullAll` is called.
 An engine may use the path's relation plan for a direct table source or fall back to readable repository operations.